nickjbrowning/cscs-docs/docs/software/uenv/index.md

 On Alps clusters the most recent version 8.1.0 is installed.

-??? warning "out of date uenv version on Eiger and Balfrin"
+??? warning "Out of date uenv version on Eiger and Balfrin"

     The uenv tool available on Eiger and Balfrin is a different version than the one described below, and some commands will be different to those documented here.

     !!! note
         This note only applies to the current `eigen.cscs.ch` deployment.

-        The new [`eigen.alps.cscs.ch`][ref-cluster-eiger] deployment has version 8.1.0 of uenv installed.
+        The new [`eiger.alps.cscs.ch`][ref-cluster-eiger] deployment has version 8.1.0 of uenv installed.

     Please refer to `uenv --help` for the correct usage on these systems.